What is Ledger?

 In the past, these records would quite literally have been kept in bound ledger books.
 However, even before the widespread introduction of computers, mechanized systems based upon mechanical accounting machines were used by many larger companies.
 In smaller organizations, looseleaf systems with multipart forms and carbon paper reduced the number of times that bookkeepers had to write out the same data.

 Now any business with a full-time bookkeeper is likely to have computerized its accounting.
 However, computerization can only speed up the arithmetic of accounting, it cannot replace an understanding of the concepts.
 Underlying all modern computer accounting programs is the same double-entry system.

 Ledger – The second phase of accounting

 The ledger is the principal book of accounts where transactions of similar nature relating to a particular person or thing are recorded in classified form.

 Ledger (or general ledger) is a book in which all accounts relating to a business enterprise are kept.
 In other words, it is a collection or group of all accounts of a business enterprise.
 The accounts kept in the ledger are sometimes termed as ledger accounts.
 One account usually occupies one page in the ledger but if the account is big one, it may extend to two or more pages.
 All entries recorded in the general journal must be transferred to ledger accounts.

-The ledger may be in a bounded form or loose leaf form.
-It is the master reference book of accounting system.
+The ledger may be in a bounded form or loose-leaf form.
+It is the master reference book of the accounting system.
 It provides a permanent and classified record of every element in the business operation.
-Because of these features, ledger is sometime called the king of all the books of accounts.
+Because of these features, ledger is sometimes called the king of all the books of accounts.